The days of low oil prices are coming to an end. And with that shift comes a whole host of opportunities for oil investors.

 Enterprise recently announced that the first of the three processing trains at its Orla natural gas-processing complex had begun service.
 Upon the completion of the final two trains, the capacity at the complex will be 1 billion cubic feet per day inlet gas and around 150 million bpd of NGL production.
-Orla II is expected to begin service in fourth-quarter 2018.
-And Orla III is expected to begin service in second-quarter 2019.
+The company recently announced that its Shin Oak NGL mainline is in service, able to hold 250,000 BPD.
+Orla III is expected to begin service in second quarter 2019.

 The perfect storm for higher oil prices is taking shape right before our very eyes.

 Over the last few years, there’s been a severe lack of investment by oil companies.
 This, along with recent disruptions in Libya, Venezuela’s oil industry being on the verge of collapse, and looming Iranian sanctions, means that we could be headed toward an oil supply crunch.
 And as demand continues to outpace supply, oil prices will continue to rise.

 In response to the shortage, OPEC and Russia have agreed to boost production between 400,000 and 600,000 bpd.
 And the U.S. continues to dominate the space with its crude production expected to exceed 12 million bpd per day in 2019.